MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-operator.md

 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/30/2021
+ms.date: 12/21/2021
 ms.localizationpriority: high
 ---
 # has operator

-Filters a record set for data with a case-insensitive string.
+Filters a record set for data with a case-insensitive string. `has` searches for indexed terms, where a [term](datatypes-string-operators.md#what-is-a-term) is 3 or more characters.
+If you look for a term that is less than three characters, the query will just scan the values in the column, which is slower than looking up the term in the term index.

 The following table provides a comparison of the `has` operators: